RoySegall/gizra.com/app/_posts/2016-10-15-restful-access-token.md

   1. `access_token` - This is the token which represents the user in any request.
   2. `expires_in` - The amount of seconds in which the access token is valid.
-  3. `refresh_token` - Once the the token is no longer valid you'll need to ask for a new one using the refresh token.
+  3. `refresh_token` - Once the token is no longer valid, you'll need to ask for a new one using the refresh token.

 You can see below a small amount of Angular JS code: